thiviru7715/CSA-CW/README.md

 ### Option 3: Standalone Tomcat Server (WAR Deployment)

 1. **Package the project:**
-   In your terminal, run the following command to create a `.war` file:
+   In your terminal, run the following command to create a ".war" file:
    ```bash
    mvn clean package
    ```